 Every year at the end of soccer season, he and his late wife, Gloria Lynch Shellenberger ’69, ’71 MAT., were hosts for a dinner party at their home honoring team members and their parents.
 He is survived by a son, William Jr. “Hank” ’79, who played soccer for his dad while attending LC, daughter, Virginia “Ginger” Parsons ’73 MAT, and a grandson, Will Parsons.

-Memorial gifts may be made to the William H. Shellenberger Scholarship Fund, c/o Development Office, Lynchburg College, 1501 Lakeside Drive, Lynchburg, Virginia 24501.
+Memorial gifts may be made to the William H. Shellenberger Scholarship Fund, c/o Development Office, University of Lynchburg, 1501 Lakeside Drive, Lynchburg, Virginia 24501.

 Honor Award of the National Soccer Coaches Association of America (the highest award the organization bestows)